 To keep your walk-in tub in the best shape, you should lightly clean it after daily use.
 This doesn't have to be time-consuming — simply wipe down the fixtures and the tub walls with warm water to remove any body oils or soap suds.
-You can also use your shower wand to spray down the tub with warm water.
-This should take no more than five minutes.
+Use the shower wand if you have one.

 Deep cleaning your walk-in tub

-- Drain the tub.
+- Drain the water.